Signs of Depression in Teens

 • Genetics – If a blood relative (i.e. parent or grandparent) struggles with depression, a teenager of that relative is more likely to develop it. ³

-• Hormones – Teenagers are experiencing extreme hormonic changes on a day-to-day basis and sometimes these can cause depression. ⁴
+• Hormones – Teenagers experience extreme hormonal changes daily and sometimes these can cause depression. ⁴

 • Negative Thinking Patterns – If a teenager isn’t taught how to feel capable or find solutions, they may learn negative thinking patterns (i.e. how to feel helpless) from their environment. ⁵